eesope/1800_202330_TeamDTC03/README.md

 * From Google Fonts: fonts, icons

 ## 4. Complete setup/installion/usage
-State what a user needs to do when they come to your project.
-How do others start using your code or application?
-Here are the steps ...
   1. Open terminal.
-Got to a specific path.
-Run `https://github.com/tonylai2022/1800_202330_TeamDTC03`
+Go to a specific path.
+Run `git clone https://github.com/tonylai2022/1800_202330_TeamDTC03`
-  2. Open the directory of this folder in VS code
+  2. Open the directory of this folder
   3. Open `index.html`
   4. Create an account with your email and your password
   5. Give permission to detect your location